Steps to Becoming an Addiction Counselor in Wyoming

 When you are ready to take your Master's practicum make sure it qualifies under the board requirement for clinical supervision so you will be ready to begin accumulating your work experience as soon as you have your Master's.

-Testing Process for Wyoming
+Addiction Counselor Testing & Examination Process in Wyoming

 When you're ready to apply for certification you may download the appropriate application from the Board website.
 You will need to submit the following: